Skip to main content

 B2B payments are an asset with their own behavior, timing, and financial output.

-Economic positions: High-spend vendors material value related to timing and terms
+• Economic positions: High-spend vendors with material value related to timing and terms

 Portfolio performance isn't measured in "invoices processed" or "exceptions resolved."
 It's measured in risk mitigated, leverage captured, intelligence surfaced, and return generated.